How to Check the Correct JAMB Subject Combination for Your Course

 - Use of English is mandatory for every course - it counts as one of your four subjects regardless of course

-- Your three additional subjects must match the JAMB-approved combination for your course
+- Your three additional subjects must match the approved combination for your course and institution

-- Different universities sometimes specify additional requirements beyond JAMB's general list — always check the institution-specific requirements too
+- Universities can have special remarks beyond a general course list - always check the institution-specific entry too

 - Changing subjects after registration is difficult and may require additional fees and approval - choose carefully on first registration